IOOPM-UU/Qoders/proj/project_report.md

 We also used pair programming and made our best to divide the project into smaller tickets and subtasks using Trello.
 This allowed us to keep track of progress and ensuring that if someone was falling behind with others finishing early we could easily intervene and provide needed support.
 However because we could not properly assess the difficulty of some of the given tasks the workload was not proportionally distributed.
 This lead to the process of assessing just how much time and effort was needed becoming an unforseen issue which cascaded into thinking we were close to a solution while having a long way to go.

 It is difficult to assess the "size" of tasks that are different in nature compared to what one previously has dabbled with.
 Difference in skill and capability leads to a relevant difference in what is "equal".
 Because of this Trello was frequently used to track progress but mostly we relied on each other to give everyone a heads up if one was falling behind or quickly succeeding with given task.
-We also came to realize that whatever time we think we will need, realistically we found that it would take probably <!--  -->5-10x the amount.
+We also came to realize that whatever time we think we will need, realistically we found that it would take many times the amount.
 It could be a combination of lacking proper knowledge in creating a coding project and overestimation of skill but looking back we still believed it would be difficult but did not understand how difficult.

-####Work Breakdown Insights
+#### Work Breakdown Insights
 - Planning for the integration

 We did not have proper understanding for how the implementation would practically be done as we saw it as "a future problem", we believed integration and the demo would be easier to solve and in doing that we ended up hitting a wall where our performance did not match the sprints expectation, this in turn created a bottle neck which stopped us from integrating because we simply did not have the proper code to do so.

 - Merging tickets and work

 We have also realized that we should have merged some tickets when they were starting to get finished, it would have been easier to start working together earlier in order to ensure that different pieces of code had compatibility.
 Because we had this approach we created code that worked independently and passed tests but once merged suddenly failed tests and stopped functioning.

 - Insight conclusion

 In a project consisting of different parts that all must be compatible, it can be beneficial to establish task distribution where certain tasks have earlier deadlines than others.
 If some tasks are essential to further progress of the project then they must be finished quicker than a task that is not as essential for things like integration.
 This way, one can detect problems earlier or if someone hasn't managed to complete a task that is of an essential nature.
 What happened during the execution of this project was that regular meetings and offers of help proving not to be sufficient.
 A task was not completed within the specified time, making it impossible to assemble all the parts satisfactorily in order to successfully complete the task on time

 # 7 Reflection